ulyssebourdicgirard/simpleSwarmSim/README.md

 # Drone Swarm Optimization Prototype

 This repository contains a Python prototype for optimizing autonomous drone swarm behaviors.
-It implements a particle-based simulation where interaction rules—attraction, alignment, and repulsion—are tuned using a Genetic Algorithm (GA).
+It implements a particle-based simulation where interaction rules, attraction, alignment, and repulsion, are tuned using a Genetic Algorithm (GA).

 The project provides two mathematically equivalent implementations:
 1. **CPU Baseline (`Mk1`)**: Uses NumPy and multiprocessing.